Recently Viewed:Historic Places of Oahu Historic Places of Oahu

 Nuuanu Pali Lookout

-Within a short walking distance of each other, Downtown Honolulu and Chinatown are home to historic Hawaiian landmarks like the Iolani Palace, the King Kamehameha I Statue, Kawaiahao Church as well as modern landmarks like the Hawaii State Capitol, Washington Place (home of the Governor) and Honolulu Hale (home to the City Council and Mayor’s office).
-The Hawaiian Mission Houses Historic Site and Archives, just east of the Kawaiahao Church, actually displays three missionary homes built in New England and shipped to Oahu.
+Within a short walking distance of each other, Downtown Honolulu and Chinatown is home to historic Hawaiian landmarks like the Iolani Palace, the King Kamehameha I Statue, Kawaiahao Church as well as modern landmarks like the Hawaii State Capitol, Washington Place (home of the Governor) and Honolulu Hale (home to the City Council and Mayor’s office).
+The Hawaiian Mission Houses Museum, just east of the Kawaiahao Church, actually displays three missionary homes built in New England and shipped to Oahu.

 A short walk west beyond the buildings of the financial district and you’ll find the arts district of Chinatown.
 Go on the Chinatown art walk, visit the areas hip bars and restaurants or catch a performance at the Hawaii Theatre.
 Opened in 1922, the “Pride of the Pacific” has been meticulously restored and in 2005 it was named “Outstanding Historic Theatre in America”.